sajiro/todo/README.md

 ## UX & Theming

-- Vite
+- Vite - Used Vite for easily  creation of enviroment and initial files
-- React
+- React - because i love it!
-- Typescript
+- Typescript -  such as static typing, advanced tooling support etc.
 - Tailwind (utility-first CSS framework)
-- Shadcn UI
+- Shadcn UI - to initally creation of common components (buttons etc...)

 ## Testing